dumbcl/VK_hachaton/README.md

 ## How it works

-We use publisher-subscriber pattern: you subscribe, it gives you notifications.
+The project has publisher-subscriber pattern: you subscribe, it gives you notifications.

 ## Usage